sudarsan005/TwitterSimulator/README.md

 I have completed both the shortest path, and popular followers for each user in the task

+#The following are the endpoint and URI used in the challenge
+Read Tweets:
-The following are the endpoint and URI used in the project Read Tweets: to get tweets of the user and user's followers tweets: http://localhost:8080/twitter/readtweets to search for a specific tweet http://localhost:8080/twitter/readtweets?search={searchterm}
+to get tweets of the user and user's followers tweets: http://localhost:8080/twitter/readtweets to search for a specific tweet http://localhost:8080/twitter/readtweets?search={searchterm}